gavin-St/LightDance/README.md

 The map file should be an array of block objects.
 Each object has the property time, x, y, and rotation.

 - **Time:** The time in seconds that the block should appear on the screen.
 - **x:** The x position on the screen that the block should appear.
-The center of the screen is x = 0, and going left to right increases the x value. x is bounded by [-5, 5].
+The center of the screen is x = 0, and going left to right increases the x value. x is bounded by [-4, 4] by default.
 - **y:** The y position on the screen that the block should appear.
-The center of the screen is y = 0, and going bottom to top increases the y value. y is bounded by [-5, 5].
+The center of the screen is y = 0, and going bottom to top increases the y value. y is bounded by [-4, 4] by default.
 - **Rotation:** The rotation of the block in degrees.
 The value provided will rotate the block counterclockwise.

 ### Example of a Valid File